recommend-games/blog/content/posts/rankings_by_country/index.md

 | {{% game 115746 %}}War of the Ring: Second Edition{{% /game %}}   | 2     |
 | {{% game 187645 %}}Star Wars: Rebellion{{% /game %}}              | 2     |
 | {{% game 291457 %}}Gloomhaven: Jaws of the Lion{{% /game %}}      | 2     |

+This looks almost identical to the BGG top 10 list – only {{% game 316554 %}}Dune: Imperium{{% /game %}} is missing, though it is 🇦🇷 Argentina's favourite game.

 {{% bokeh "board_games_world_map.json" %}}